Ambassador Highlight: (Andrew Salter) Baffle Culture’s BMW RnineT Build

 AS: Being quite a ‘visual’ person, I like to render and design a lot of various options for the bike to gauge what I feel will work.
 Anything from colour schemes, to ride setup and usability.
 Then I work with the various personnel to make this concept reality.

-What drew you to DENALI Electronics for the lighting on this project?
+What drew Baffle Culture to DENALI Electronics for the lighting on this project?

-AS: Due to wanting to build and customise this R nineT to something special, it naturally took its direction to being modernised with the most advanced technology including LED lighting.
+AS: Due to wanting to build and customize this R nineT to something special, it naturally took its direction to being modernized with the most advanced technology including LED lighting.
 The previous stock headlight was the one thing always staring me in the eye and I know an LED headlight would be the finishing touch.